 WORKING PAPERS

 Abstract: In 2005, the Reserve Bank of India (RBI) initiated a branch authorization policy reform that incentivizes banks to expand new branches in the “underbanked” districts defined as having a district population per bank branch higher than the national average.
 This paper uses a regression discontinuity design to explore the impacts of this bank branch expansion policy on labor market outcomes.
-Using RBI’s district-level banking data matched with household data from the National Sample Survey, I find that the bank branch expansion policy caused a statistically significant increase in individuals’ daily wage and weekly total labor earnings.
-I also find that the individuals are less likely to report being wage employees but more likely to report being self-employed as an employer, and in the non-agricultural sector, in the treatment districts relative to the control districts.
-However, there is no statistical-significant effect on the extensive margin of being self-employed in general.
-I observe that the decline in wage employment is mainly driven by the fall in the share of casual wage laborers.
+Using household data from the National Sample Survey matched with RBI’s district-level banking data, I find that, after four years, the bank branch expansion policy caused a roughly 15% increase in individuals’ daily wage and a 17% increase in weekly total labor earnings in the treatment districts relative to the control districts.
+Although there is no significant impact on overall employment, the results suggest that the policy reform leads to a reallocation of labor from agriculture to non-agriculture.
+I also find that the individuals in the treatment districts are more likely to report being regular employees but less likely to report being casual laborers relative to control districts.

-"Climate shocks and ethnic tolerance", with Idris Kambala
+"Climate Shocks and Social Intolerance", with Idris Kambala

 PUBLICATIONS